mison22/billing/README.md

-# Omada Health Interview Preparation Guide
+# Technical Interview Preparation Guide

 ## 📚 Overview

-This repository contains comprehensive guides to prepare you for the Omada Health Software Engineer II interview.
+This repository contains comprehensive guides to prepare you for a technical interview.
 The interview has three parts:

 1. **System Design (45-60 minutes)** - Design an integration service on a whiteboard
 2. **Code Review (5-10 minutes)** - Present your take-home implementation